 Interview with Lorian Hemingway about the Lorian Hemingway Short Story Competition

 The Lorian Hemingway Short Story Competition for emerging writers has a first prize of $1500, but the contest deadline is approaching.
-Submit your short story before May 1, 2011.
+Submit your short story before May 1 every year.
 But first, read the interview below.

 I recently contacted contest judge and founder Lorian Hemingway, granddaughter of Ernest Hemingway, to learn a little more about this generous competition.
 The resulting interview is fascinating and provides important insights into what it takes to win this and other creative writing contests.